Summary

 Project activity

 We conducted four focus groups between September-October 2019 in non-clinical settings (hotels and a community centre) involving eleven COPD carers (two to six participants per group).
 Two COPD patients attended one group in order that their carer could attend.
-Carers and and patients were recruited from British Lung Foundation Breathe Easy support groups.
+Carers and patients were recruited from British Lung Foundation Breathe Easy support groups.

 The focus groups explored the relevance of the CSNAT v3 to COPD carers and COPD carers’ views on delivery of the CSNAT Intervention in practice.
-The groups were audio-recorded and the recordings transcribed and anonymised.
+The groups were audio-recorded, and the recordings transcribed and anonymised.
 The transcripts were then reviewed and analysed.

 Impact